-Neck Brace
+Back Brace

-A neck brace may be recommended for you to wear during the post-operative period so that motion is limited at the surgical site.
-Wear the neck brace as instructed by your surgeon.
+A back brace may be recommended for you to wear during the post-operative period so that motion is limited at the surgical site.
+Wear the brace as instructed by your surgeon.
 Your surgeon can give you the best idea of your personal time frame.
-If a neck brace is ordered, it is typically worn all of the time except for showering.
+If a brace is ordered, it is typically worn when out of bed.
+It is recommended to wear a piece of clothing between you and the brace.